gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 <img src="/wp-content/uploads/gl-graphic-image.png" class="img-bordered img-responsive center">

-GitLens+ features are available for all users on GitLens version 13+ working with public or local repositories.
+GitLens Pro features are available for all users on GitLens version 13+ working with public or local repositories.
 To work with these features on a private repository, you will need a  <a href='https://www.gitkraken.com/gitlens/plus-features#paid-plans' target='_blank'>paid plan</a>.

-The introduction of GitLens+ has no impact on existing GitLens features.
+The introduction of GitLens Pro features has no impact on existing GitLens features.
 You’re not losing access to any of the features you know and love.
 In fact, more core features will continue to be added to GitLens that enable you to get even more out of Git in VS Code!

 ***